-1. The Law of Reciprocity
+1. The Law Of Reciprocity

 This principle of reciprocity often generates a feeling of obligation to offer discounts, concessions or offer support to others, if they have offered the same to us at some point of time.
 Research has established the fact that we feel burdened and carry an uncomfortable feeling whenever we are indebted to someone.

 For instance, if your colleague or peer has helped you with a challenging task or project, you automatically feel obliged towards him or her and hence you tend to support any of their ideas as a gesture of returning the favour.
 Similarly, a customer may be more inclined to purchase a particular product if there is a huge discount being offered on that product.

 Considering this principle of reciprocity, you need to clearly identify your objectives and decide what it is that you expect from the other person.
 If your needs are clearly defined, it will help you to identify what it is that you can give them in return.
 It can be as simple as reminding the other person how you had extended your help to him or her.

-2. Principle of Commitment
+2. Principle Of Commitment

 Similarly, if you are involved in selling a particular product, offer an incentive in such a manner that it helps to influence people to change their minds and buy your product instead.
 The simple gesture of buying your product is an example or sign of early commitment from the people, even though they are free to return it if they wish to.

-3. Principle of Social Proof
+3. Principle Of Social Proof

-Similarly, it is sheer human nature that we are more inclined towards buying a particular product if we are aware that others have already bought it.
+Similarly, it is sheer human nature that we are more inclined towards buying a particular product if we see product reviews or customer reviews, and know that others have already bought it.
 The same goes for our mode of preference when it comes to going to a certain restaurant, especially when our friends or colleagues have recommended the same to us.

 Social proofing definitely creates a buzz around your ideas or products.
 If you are looking for support for your product or project, all you need to do is to gather support from prominent people in your organisation before pitching it to the panel who will take the final decision.

-Similarly, you can use a lot of case studies or more recently, you can take the help of social media interaction which is quite impactful in generating a particular kind of fear in your target audience – the fear of missing out, which is a great sales armour.
+Similarly, you can use a lot of case studies or more recently, you can take the help of social media interaction which is quite impactful in generating a particular kind of fear in your potential customers – the fear of missing out, which is a great sales armour.

-4. Principle of Likability
+4. Principle Of Likability